The Walk (2015 film): Plot

 Philippe and Annie travel to America, setting a date for the walk as August 6, 1974.
 He disguises himself to spy and scout out the locations, impaling his foot on a nail in the process.
-At one point, he meets a fan of Philippe's, seeing him at Notre Dame: Barry Greenhouse, a life insurance salesman who works in the building, who becomes another team member.
+At one point, he meets a fan of Philippe's, seeing him at Notre Dame: Barry Greenhouse, a life insurance salesman who works in the building and becomes another team member.
 They also meet French-bilingual electronics salesman J.P., amateur photographer Albert, and stoner David.
 The team goes over the plan several times, deciding Philippe must be on the wire before the construction crews arrive at 7:00 a.m.

 On the eve of the event, the team encounters several challenges: being three hours behind schedule, guards on the premises, and nearly dropping the heavy cable off the roof.
 However, they successfully string up the ropes and set the wires.
 Philippe begins his walk, explaining that everything around him faded once he started, except the wire and himself, and that for the first time in his life, he felt genuinely thankful and at peace.
 He successfully crosses the gap between the towers while crowds below cheer him on.
-Once reaching the other building, he has an urge to return, so he walks back again across the void.
+Once reaching the other building, Philippe has an urge to return, so he walks back again across the void.
 At one point, he kneels to his audience and even lies down.
 The police arrive and threaten to remove him by helicopter if he does not get off.
 But Philippe relentlessly continues to walk back and forth until he achieves the feat a total of six times in his 45-minute performance and feels confident enough to showboat on occasion before complying.
 He is arrested on site, with the police and construction workers commending him on his bravery.